Aliases for AKAP8L Gene

 AKAP8L (A-Kinase Anchoring Protein 8 Like) is a Protein Coding gene.
-Diseases associated with AKAP8L include hiv-1.
 Among its related pathways are Epstein-Barr virus infection.
-GO annotations related to this gene include poly(A) RNA binding and DEAD/H-box RNA helicase binding.
-An important paralog of this gene is ZNF326.
+Gene Ontology (GO) annotations related to this gene include DEAD/H-box RNA helicase binding.
+An important paralog of this gene is AKAP8.

 UniProtKB/Swiss-Prot for AKAP8L Gene

 Could play a role in constitutive transport element (CTE)-mediated gene expression by association with DHX9.
 Increases CTE-dependent nuclear unspliced mRNA export (PubMed:10748171, PubMed:11402034).
 Proposed to target PRKACA to the nucleus but does not seem to be implicated in the binding of regulatory subunit II of PKA (PubMed:10761695, PubMed:11884601).
 May be involved in nuclear envelope breakdown and chromatin condensation.
 May be involved in anchoring nuclear membranes to chromatin in interphase and in releasing membranes from chromating at mitosis (PubMed:11034899).
 May regulate the initiation phase of DNA replication when associated with TMPO isoform Beta (PubMed:12538639).
 Required for cell cycle G2/M transition and histone deacetylation during mitosis.
 In mitotic cells recruits HDAC3 to the vicinity of chromatin leading to deacetylation and subsequent phosphorylation at Ser-10 of histone H3; in this function seems to act redundantly with AKAP8 (PubMed:16980585).
 May be involved in regulation of pre-mRNA splicing (PubMed:17594903).